Clothparency/android-widgets/README.md

 This package exposes a composable function: `ClearFashionWidget`

-If your application uses Jetpack compose, you can simply add it inside any composable scopes as so:
+If your application uses (Jetpack Compose)[https://developer.android.com/jetpack/compose], you can simply add it inside any composable scopes as so:

 ```kotlin
 // ...